Pattern Hopf algebras: Introduction

 \subsection{Pattern Hopf algebras from monoids in presheaves}

 Let $\mathtt{Set}_{\hookrightarrow}$ be the category whose objects are finite sets and morphisms are injective maps between finite sets.
 Let also $\mathtt{Set}_{\times}$ be the category whose objects are finite sets and morphisms are bijective maps between finite sets.
-Write $\mathtt{Set}$ for the usual category on finite sets.
+Write $\mathtt{Set}$ for the usual category of finite sets.

-A \textbf{species} is a functor from $\mathtt{Set}_{\times}$ to itself.
+A \textbf{species} is a functor from $\mathtt{Set}_{\times}$ to $\mathtt{Set}$ (or equivalently, to itself).
 Hence, a species $h$ is described by an assignment of each set $I$ to a finite set $h[I]$, together with some relabeling map for each bijection.
 Species occur very naturally in combinatorics as a way of describing the combinatorial structures on finite sets, for instance graph structures on a vertex set or a poset on a ground set.

 \begin{defin}[Combinatorial presheaves] A \textit{combinatorial presheaf} (or a \textit{presheaf}, for short) is a contravariant functor from $\mathtt{Set}_{\hookrightarrow}$ to $\mathtt{Set}$.
-A morphism of combinatorial presheaves is simply natural transformation of functors.
-In this way, we have the category $\mathtt{CPSh}$ of combinatorial presheaves. \end{defin}
+A morphism of combinatorial presheaves is simply a natural transformation of functors.
+In this way, we have the category $\mathtt{CPSh}$ of combinatorial presheaves.
+This was introduced in \cite[Section 8.7.8.]{aguiar10}. \end{defin}

-In this form, a presheaf is simply a species enriched with restriction maps $\rest_J : h[I] \to h[J] $ for each inclusion $J\subseteq I$ is a way that is functorial, that is if $J_1\subseteq J_2$, then $\rest_{J_2} \circ \rest_{J_1} = \rest_{J_1}$.
-The notion and the name of presheaves has been around in category theory and geometry for some time, where it generally refers to contravariant functors from the category of open sets of a topology with inclusions as morphisms.
-Main examples of combinatorial presheaves are graphs, set compositions, and permutations, see \cref{smpl:permpresheaf}.
+In this form, a presheaf is simply a species enriched with restriction maps $\rest_J : h[I] \to h[J] $ for each inclusion $J\hookrightarrow I$ is a way that is functorial, that is if $J_1\subseteq J_2$, then $\rest_{J_2} \circ \rest_{J_1} = \rest_{J_1}$.
+The notion of \textbf{presheaves} has been around in category theory and geometry for some time, where it generally refers to contravariant functors from the category of open sets of a topology with inclusions as morphisms.
+The main examples of combinatorial presheaves are graphs, set compositions, and permutations; see \cref{smpl:permpresheaf}.
 In general, any combinatorial object that admits a notion of restriction admits a presheaf structure.

+The category $\mathtt{CPSh}$ and monoidal and bimonoidal structures thereof have been studied in \cite{aguiar10}.
+We will explain the connections between this prior work and our results in \cref{rem:aguiar}.